 Where are you working?

 I’m working in Trend Micro in Cork.
 Trend Micro is a leading antivirus provider in the world for enterprise companies.
 I am working on a support engineering team there.
-We work with companies like BMW, Amazon, Google by making sure their networks are safe.
+We work with some of the biggest companies in the world by making sure their networks are safe.
 From a forensic side of things I look at packet captures and seeing if malicious traffic is on the network.
 Then I can tell the companies on the other side of the phone what to do about it, we exchange emails or we have video conferences and we talk with the company to make sure that they are not under attack or infected.

 Did you have an interest in computing before you started this course?